 1. Password tips

-- Do not using names, birthdays, phone numbers, ID numbers as your password(s)
+- Do not use names, birthdays, phone numbers or ID numbers as your password(s).

-- Password should not be dictionary wordings like "Password"
+- Password should not be common wording like "Password" or "[email protected]".

 - Remember your password and DO NOT write it down or reveal it to anyone.